 Light Sensor

-A light sensor is a basic photosensor that makes the solar lights turn on during the night and go off during the day.
+A light sensor is a basic photosensor that makes the solar lights turn on at night and go off during the day.
 It is a photoelectric device that converts light energy into electrical signals.

 Lux Sensor